 Right now, the trend is for Fortune 1000s to use a number of applications to meet their diverse IG needs.
 Most companies that I work with combine a mix of software to perform data capture, data processing, and data presentation across a host of business use cases.
 This model is tenuous.
 It is a delicate balancing act between providing end users across a variety of business groups best of breed point solutions and maintaining a unified data governance policy across the enterprise.

-Business users who are doing the day-to-day work of an enterprise's discovery and compliance have historically had the loudest voices when it comes time to make decisions about their company’s governance mix.
-Because these employees use the software daily to do their jobs, their input has been highly regarded and top of the line point solutions have won the day at the cost of cohesive governance.
+Business users doing the day-to-day discovery and compliance work have historically had the loudest voices when it comes time to make a decision about their company’s governance mix.
+Because these employees use the software daily to do their jobs, their input has been highly regarded.
+As a result, top-of-the-line point solutions have won the day at the cost of cohesive governance.

 The emergence of O365 is evidence that the C-level suite and other decision makers in the Fortune 1000 have been listening to their IT departments and records managers when making IG decisions.
 IT professionals are acutely aware of the pitfalls of electronic data silos in an organization.
 They feel the pain of disjointed strategies for data gathering across business units in their enterprises because they are charged with stitching together different processes for each of these groups to ensure that they have access to all of the relevant data.

 O365 is Microsoft’s effort to begin to consolidate silos across its product line.
 It alleviates some of the burden on IT departments to manage the day-to-day of Microsoft products such as email, SharePoint, and IM.
 This is an important step towards simplifying an enterprise's content creation and management workflow.
 It is not, however, information governance.